rainydew/jsoncomparedeep/README.md

 A library to compare any json string/bytes/json-like-objects.

+Version 1.19 is an enhance version that fixes small bugs with strict_number_type supported to make <int> 1 != <float> 1.0.

-Version 1.18 is quickfix + enhancement version that fixes custom handlers cannot be passed recursively bug, and *float_fuzzy_digits* can be passed directly.
+Version 1.18 is a quickfix + enhance version that fixes custom handlers cannot be passed recursively bug, and *float_fuzzy_digits* can be passed directly.

 Version 1.17 is an enhance version that supports custom handlers to handle outputs.